isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   service.
 It is optional, and uses the typical Kerberos notation:
   ``<SERVICE-NAME>/<server-domain-name>@<REALM>``.

+- ``gss-replay-flag`` determines if the GSS anti replay service is required.
+It is by default but this can be disabled.

+- ``gss-sequence-flag`` determines if the GSS sequence service is required.
+It is not by default but is required by the standard so it can be enabled.

 - ``tkey-protocol`` determines which protocol is used to establish the security context with the DNS servers.
 Currently, the only supported values are TCP (the default) and UDP.